oysandvik94/curl.nvim/README.md

 - Introduces the ".curl" filetype, where pressing enter will execute a curl request under the cursor
 - Quality of life formatting features, so that writing out curl commands is a *little* less tedious
 - Output is formatted using JQ
-- Persist a collections of curl request using various methods of persistence, such as a global file, named files, or a file that is stored per working directory
+- Open a curl command buffer that is either persisted globally or per working directory
+- Store collections (named files) that are etiher persisted globally or per working directory
 - It's just curl, so all the headers and auth flags you already know works

 See [the features section](<README#✨ Features>) for more information.